jesterr0/NfoForge/docs/view/getting-started/using-the-wizard.md

     - For now, we can use this basic template to continue.
 3. You can preview the template.
     - This will show what your expected template will look like.
 The only portions that won't appear are those filled by **plugins** and **screenshots**, as these are executed and filled at process time later in the wizard.
 4. Once satisfied with your template, you can click this to save changes or press **CTRL + S** with the text window in focus.
-You'll see **Saved template** in the title bar at the bottom of NfoForge.
+You'll see **Saved template** in the status bar at the bottom of NfoForge.

 Select **Next** to continue.